ember-learn/ember-blog/source/2019-12-20-octane-is-here.md

 ```

 <!--alex ignore just-->
-It also means that you can easily create a component with no root element at all, and things like this just work.
+It also means that you can create a component with no root element at all, and things like this just work.

 ```handlebars
 <p>{{yield}}</p>